khairulhaaziq/caricampsite/README.md

 ### Seeding database

-Working with empty databases isnt fun.
+Working with empty databases isn't fun.
 If you went to `http://localhost:3001` you probably dont see any listings, that is because there arent any listings!
-To seed you database and have a working example, just run:
+To seed your database and have a working example, just run:

-> ***Info***
+> **Note**
-You need to run this in the docker container terminal if you used docker.
+> You need to run this in the docker container terminal if you used docker.

 1. Go to your backend root directory: `/backend`